mvdoc/famface/README.md

 - [`expdir.py`](expdir.py): to fetch directories used in analyses
 - [`notebooks/scatterplots.ipynb`](notebooks/scatterplots.ipynb): notebook used to plot scatterplots shown in the supplementary material

+## Response to Reviewers
+- [response_reviewers_ev.ipynb](response_reviewers_ev.ipynb): Is the dorsal stream also close to EV areas?
+- [response_reviewers_modelrsa.ipynb](response_reviewers_modelrsa.ipynb): Can we say more about why the representations differ between areas?
+- [response_reviewers_similarity_taskmovie.ipynb](response_reviewers_similarity_taskmovie.ipynb): How similar are the second-order representational geometries between the task data and the movie data?